PreethiKalyani99/hackerRank/climbingTheLeaderboard.md

 -Summary
 	.
 Input: 2 arrays.
 		1. Already ranked scores.
 Example, ranked scores = [100, 100, 50, 40, 40, 20, 10].
 This input will be in descending order.
 		2. New players scores.
 Example, new scores = [5, 40, 50, 120].
-This input will be in descending order
+This input will be in ascending order

 	.
 We have to find the rank of new scores